Beamer, Benz, or Bentley: Other remixes and freestyles

-Giggs, Hodgy Beats, Fabolous, Eminem, Ace Hood, Twista, Ray J, Shorty Mack, Bizarre of D12, Papoose, Cassidy, Red Cafe, Jae Millz, and Warren G have all recorded their own remixes and freestyles to the song.
+Giggs, Hodgy Beats, Fabolous, Eminem, Ace Hood, Twista, Ray J, Shorty Mack, Bizarre of D12, Papoose, Cassidy, Red Cafe, Jae Millz, Warren G and JJ Demon have all recorded their own remixes and freestyles to the song.
 Lil Wayne performed his song Go D.J. over the instrumental.
 Joe Budden and Royce da 5'9 made a remix named "New York, Jersey Philly" where they diss Benzino and Waka Flocka Flame.
 Joell Ortiz made a remix named "Nissan, Honda, Chevy" later featuring Jim Jones, also with a music video directed by Dawud Gaston and with cameos from Slaughterhouse.
 Crooked I made his remix named Tequila, Vodka, Henny.
 Later the members of Slaughterhouse combined their remixes to form Beamer Benz Bentley (Shady Mix) alluding to their talks to sign to Shady Records.
 T-Pain's Nappy Boy signed artist Young Cash has also made his own version of the song.
 Game has collaborated with Black Wall Street artist Mysonne to make their version, "Revolver or the Semi".
 In this version they diss Jae Millz's version of the track.
 Maino made a remix known as "Trina, Kim or Nicki", referencing the female rappers Trina, Lil' Kim, and Nicki Minaj.
 Young Money member, Jae Millz, also recorded a remix called "Polo, Louie, Gucci" alluding to the 3 major fashion designers.
 Fabolous released his remix to the song on his 2010 mixtape "There Is No Competition 2: The Funeral Service".
 Dead Prez made a remix named Malcolm Garvey Huey.
 Winnipeg, MB based Hip-Hop group Winnipeg's Most did a rendition titled "Kush up in my Philly" which was released on their 2010 mixtape "Northside Connection".
 Two Swiss rappers Al P. and C.mEE made a Remix called "Miller, Jack & Jägi", which succeeded in Swiss clubs and was played even more than the original.
 Italian rapper Egreen made a Remix called "Fiat, Dacia, Skoda", referring to low cost car brands.